-TRACK Workshop: Managing Risk in R&D
+TRACK Workshop: Managing Risk in Product Development and Research

 This workshop is designed to provide an introduction to risk management for R&D practitioners.
 Using insights from IRI studies, from the literature, and industrial experience, the workshop will allow the participants to understand and balance different types of risk on both an individual project and a project portfolio level.

 - Types of risks and how they are measured

 - Compensating for risk via the innovation process

 Individuals who are contributors to New Product Development (NPD) projects and those in innovation management roles such as project or portfolio managers.
 Job roles that will benefit from this training include those responsible for balancing R&D project portfolios and those accountable for forecasting and tracking “risk-adjusted” innovation metrics.

 Due to limited seating, we request that you cancel at least 48 hours before a scheduled class.
 This gives us the opportunity to fill the class.
 However, if you do not cancel prior to the 48 hours, you will lose the payment for the class.

 All IRI events are broadcast in Eastern Standard Time

 Innovation Process Director for General Manufacturing and Maintenance